flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 # Permissions
 Permissions are used to control the access to various parts of the system.
 Users without the appropriate permissions will not be able to access the restricted parts of the system.

-These are the default permissions that you can assign to an admin account.
+These are the default permissions that you can assign to an user account.
 Although you may define your custom permissions using the [Accounts API](#newperm).

 | Permission | Description
 | --- | --- |